Lt. Col. Jason Supnet named 2025 USACE 51C Commissioned Officer of the Year

 |0

 This work, Lt.
-Col. Jason Supnet named 2025 USACE 51C Commissioned Officer of the Year [Image 3 of 3], by YOHAN AN, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. Jason Supnet named 2025 USACE 51C Commissioned Officer of the Year, by YOHAN AN, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Lt.
-Col. Jason Supnet named 2025 USACE 51C Commissioned Officer of the Year